tobowers/mamoo/README.markdown

 #Controller

-This kinda where the magic happens.
+This is where the magic happens.
 Controllers handle the events from models and model instances.
 You can hook into various model events.
 If you can specify a model then you can also specify:

 * onInstanceChange
 * onInstanceCreate